SkidBit/Metin-2-Bot-Rubinum2-Pserver/README.md

 1. Download prebuild .dll from Release page and skip to 3.
 2. Or: Download sources, and build with VS 2019 (Release, x86)
 3. Inject via dll injector
+4. If you start the bot after inject and the console closes, you injected the wrong process.
+There are 2 processes, make sure to inject the correct one.
-4. Read the info in the console and configure the bot to your liking.
+5. Read the info in the console and configure the bot to your liking.
-5. To completely shut down and remove the bot, press INSERT
+6. To completely shut down and remove the bot, press INSERT

 How it works:
 When started the bot gets the player position and sets that position as an anchor for all the